Define a layout that supports the look you want for your article.

 To create a unique look for your News article, you start by defining your layout.
 Apple News Format uses a column system that provides different horizontal locations for aligning the components in your design—your title, headings, body text, images, pull quotes, and so on.

 You might be familiar with column as a text formatting term, but in Apple News Format a column is used for aligning entire components, not the text within a component.
 The column system is a set of equal-width, vertical segments you use to align components in your layout.
 The number of columns you choose for your layout determines your options for positioning components.

 For example, a layout with one column provides only one location for alignment, so all components align to a single horizontal position at the far left.
-A layout with seven columns offers more flexibility.

 Decide How Many Columns You Need

 Consider the components you plan to include and their horizontal locations relative to each other.
 Consider how your design will look in landscape and portrait and on different-sized devices.
 Is your design symmetrical or asymmetrical?
 Do you want your images aligned to the same position as your headings and body text, or to a different position?

 Once you know the general horizontal placements you need, imagine overlaying equal-width columns on your design.
 How many equal columns do you need to get all the horizontal alignments you want for your design?